The Arctic Infrastructure and Society

 Learning Objectives

-• Classify and discuss key aspects of infrastructure planning, business, and settlement planning
+- Classify and discuss key aspects of infrastructure planning, and impact on society

-• Discuss environmental and social impact assessment (EIA and SIA) in relation to large installation
+- Discuss environmental and social impact assessment (EIA and SIA) in relation to infrastructure projects

-• Map and analyse interests and actors related to infrastructure processes, as well as plan the stakeholder involvement
+- Map and analyse interests and actors related to infrastructure projects, and plan the stakeholder involvement

-• Outline a strategy for sustainable development for a district or settlement with scenarios, analysis, creative processes and introduction to debate
+- Outline a strategy for sustainable development for a district or settlement with scenarios, analysis, creative processes and integration of diverse perspectives.

 Course Content